lan-party/Spider-Dork/README.md

 # Spider-Dork
-A web crawler script for finding web servers from random ip ranges and searching for strings.
+A web crawler script for finding web servers from random ip ranges and searching for strings on them.

 ## Files
 - spiderdork.py - Main crawler script